ibm-cloud-academy/content/setup/openshift_dev_mac.md

-# Preparing a macOS machine for RedHat OPenShift
+# Preparing a macOS machine for Red Hat OpenShift

-This document provides a list of software to install on a Mac for a RedHat OpenShift development environment.
+This document provides a list of software to install on a Mac for a Red Hat OpenShift development environment.

 - [Prerequisites](#prerequisites)
 - [Command line utilities](#command-line-utilities)